Want to plan a trip rounding up Italy’s greatest hits –– Rome, Florence, Cinque Terre, and Venice?

 - Must-eats in Florence: Antica Trattoria “Da Tito” dal 1913, Trattoria La Casalinga, Il Santo Bevitore, L’Osteria di Giovanni.
 More of our fave restaurants in Florence here.

 - Must-dos in Florence: Stroll through the shops in Oltrarno-Santo Spirito for handmade Florentine goods.
 Hop in a Fiat 500 and cruise through Chianti, a short drive from the city.
 Climb Palazzo Vecchio’s tower for the best view of the city.
 Take a cooking class at Desinare.
 Have a cocktail at La Terrazza, our fave rooftop bar.
+Join us on a day tour — Italian Fix style!

 The Cinque Terre